ueberauth/guardian/README.md

   secret_fetcher: MyApp.Guardian.KeyServer
 ```

-Start the KeyServer in the supervision tree so it can serve requests.
+Start the KeyServer in the supervision tree so it can serve requests:

 ```elixir
 ## lib/my_app/application.ex